Gender Identity Basics: Understanding Non-Binary, Transgender, and Gender Fluid People

 Some societies – like ours – tend to recognize just two genders: male and female.
 The idea that there are only two genders is sometimes called a “gender binary,” because binary means “having two parts” (male and female).

-Most people identify as either male or female.
+Most people are either male or female.
 But some people do not neatly fit into the categories of “man/male” or “woman/female.”
 For example, some people have a gender that blends elements of both male and female, or a gender that is different than either male or female.
-Some people do not identify with any gender, and some people’s gender changes over time.
+Some people are not any gender, and some people’s gender changes over time.

 People whose gender is not male, or female use many different terms to describe themselves, with non-binary being one of the most common.